Updated April 2026

 🌳

-Properties surrounded by native bush or plantation forestry face elevated wildfire risk.
-Insurers may require a defensible space or firebreak around the building.
-Proximity to significant vegetation can affect your premium.
+Properties surrounded by bush or grassland face elevated bushfire risk.
+Insurers may require an asset protection zone around the building.
+Proximity to significant vegetation can materially affect your premium, particularly after major bushfire events in the region.

 Utilities & Infrastructure

 Holiday homes on tank water, septic systems and off-grid power can be more expensive to repair or replace.
-Ensure your sum insured covers the full cost of reinstating infrastructure, including any consenting requirements.
+Ensure your sum insured covers the full cost of reinstating infrastructure, including any council or building approval requirements.

 💻